COR1999/covid_case/readme.md

 ## Testing
 #### Styling
 1. Check that all success buttons are styled the same.
+2. I checked my css file to make sure that i removed use of px and replaced it with REM. :heavy_check_mark:
+3. I check all html files for inline styling to see if i could move this styling into a bootstrap class. :heavy_check_mark:
+4. I check that there was consistant use of buttons across the site.
+I navigated to each page to see if i was using the correct button classes on each page. :heavy_check_mark:
+5. I checked each page for a consitant  color scheme. :heavy_check_mark:

 #### Navbar
 1. Check that all the links are working correctly. :heavy_check_mark:
 2. Check that the navbar collapses into hamburger menu on mobile. :heavy_check_mark: